November Gardening Tips and To-Dos for the Pacific Northwest

 • Your pruners, shears, and lawn mower blades should be cleaned and sharpened.

-• Clean your tools with soap and water to remove any dirt from your tools before storing them through the winter.
-For tools with blades, disinfect them by using rubbing alcohol.
+• Clean your tools with soap and water to remove dirt before storing them through the winter.
+Disinfect tools with blades with rubbing alcohol.
 Remove rust from tools and oil them.

 • Drain garden hoses and store them.
 Cover valves and spigots with foam covers.